Slope Of A Line In Standard Form

 Standard Form vs. Slope-Intercept Form

 The slope-intercept form (y = mx + b) is designed to directly display the slope (m) and y-intercept (b), making it easy to visualize the line's characteristics.
 In contrast, the standard form (Ax + By = C) obscures these properties, requiring a bit of algebraic work to uncover them.
-However, the standard form offers advantages in certain situations.
+Even so, the standard form offers advantages in certain situations.

 Consider the equation 2x + 3y = 6 (standard form).
 To find the slope and y-intercept, we need to rearrange it into slope-intercept form.
 Solving for y, we get 3y = -2x + 6, and then y = (-2/3)x + 2.
-From this, we can directly see that the slope is -2/3 and the y-intercept is 2.
+So from this, we can directly see that the slope is -2/3 and the y-intercept is 2.
 This simple transformation highlights the connection between the two forms and demonstrates how the standard form can be readily converted to reveal its key properties.

 Determining the Slope from Standard Form: A Step-by-Step Approach